jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 CrowdStrike
 80
-CrowdStrike Holdings, Inc. (Nasdaq: CRWD), a global cybersecurity leader, has redefined modern security with the worlds most ad vanced cloud\-native platform for protecting critical areas of enter prise risk\-endpoints and cloud workloads, identity and data.
+CrowdStrike Holdings, Inc. (Nasdaq: CRWD), a global cybersecurity leader, has redefined modern security with the world’s most ad­ vanced cloud\-native platform for protecting critical areas of enter­ prise risk\-endpoints and cloud workloads, identity and data.
-Powered by the CrowdStrike Security Cloud and world\-class AI, the CrowdStrike Falcon platform leverages real\-time indicators of attack, threat intelligence, evolving adversary tradecraft and enriched telemetry from across the enterprise to deliver hyper\-accurate detections, automated protection and remediation, elite threat hunting
+Powered by the CrowdStrike Security Cloud and world\-class AI, the CrowdStrike Falcon® platform leverages real\-time indicators of attack, threat intelligence, evolving adversary tradecraft and enriched telemetry from across the enterprise to deliver hyper\-accurate detections, automated protection and remediation, elite threat hunting